Drusy/drusy.github.io/cv-resume.md

 <span class="right">October, 2014 - Today</span>
 <br />Openium | France

-My role at Openium is to develop various applications on Android and iOS operating systems.
+My role at Openium is to develop applications on Android and iOS operating systems.
+I am mainly working on a push platform called Platinium using PHP and Symfony 2 framework.
 I also work on software quality and continuous integration to improve the deployment process of the company.

-*Key-words : Android, iOS, Mobility, Continuous Integration*
+*Key-words : Android, iOS, Mobility, Continuous Integration, Symfony*

 ----------